-- (b) Solicitation of applications.
-The commission shall take the following steps upon 182 provision of a notice of resignation or the creation of a vacancy in the office of port 183 184 commissioner.
-Within five business days after receiving notice of a vacancy or the 185 creation of a vacancy, the commission shall solicit applications to fill the vacancy by issuing a press release and posting a request for applications on the Port of Seattle 186 187 website.
+(b) Solicitation of applications.
+Within five business days after receiving notice of a vacancy or the creation of a vacancy, the commission shall solicit applications to fill the vacancy by issuing a press release and posting a request for applications on the Port of Seattle website.
 Applications shall be solicited from citizens in King County interested in being considered for the appointment.
-All applications for the appointment shall be 188 189 submitted to the port commission by the deadline noted in the commission's request for applications.
-190 - (c) Review and selection of candidates.
+All applications for the appointment shall be submitted to the port commission by the deadline noted in the commission's request for applications.

+(c) Review and selection of candidates.
 The commission shall review the applications and shall obtain background investigations of the applicants.
 The commission may conduct interviews in public of the most qualified candidates.
-The commission shall fill the vacancy by selecting one candidate by majority vote of its membership in a public meeting. - (d) Vacancy in office of three or more commissioners.
-When a majority of the commissioner positions fixed by law are vacant, the provisions of RCW 42.12.070 and applicable law shall govern the filling of the vacancies. - (e) Appointment until the next election.
+The commission shall fill the vacancy by selecting one candidate by majority vote of its membership in a public meeting.

+(d) Vacancy in office of three or more commissioners.
+When a majority of the commissioner positions fixed by law are vacant, the provisions of RCW 42.12.070 and applicable law shall govern the filling of the vacancies.

+(e) Appointment until the next election.
 As provided in Chapter 29A.24 RCW, each person appointed to serve in the office of commissioner shall serve until a qualified person is elected at the next election at which a member of the governing body normally would be elected.
-The person elected shall take office immediately and serve the remainder of the unexpired term. - 7.
-Outside boards and commissions.
+The person elected shall take office immediately and serve the remainder of the unexpired term.

+7. Outside boards and commissions.
 Commissioners may serve on external port-related boards and commissions.
-No more than two commissioners shall serve on the same external board or commission at the same time in order to avoid having creating a quorum of commissioners at the meetings of such a board or commission.
-The process for determining committee and external board and commission assignments in consultation with commissioners is described in Article V, Section 3.
-The president shall make these assignments as described in Article III, Section 5, and - 215The president shall make committee and external board and commission assignments in consultation with commissioners as described in Article III, Section 5, and Article V, Section 3.
-The president president217Section 3.
-The president president218participation and length of service for commissioners on external boards and commissions: 219 - (a) The membership and office-holding requirements of the external boards in question; - (b) The interests of individual commissioners in serving on various external boards; and
+No more than two commissioners shall serve on the same external board or commission at the same time in order to avoid creating a quorum of commissioners at the meetings of such a board or commission.
+The commission shall consider the following factors when determining participation and length of service for commissioners on external boards and commissions:

-- (c) Whether the port commission is adequately represented on the external boards and commissions needed to effectively advocate for the interests of the Port of Seattle. - 8.
-All commissioners shall serve at least one, one-year term on the commission's audit 227 228 committee prior to the completion of their fourth year in office.
-If this requirement results in the need for more than two commissioners to serve on the audit committee at the 229 230 same time, the commission may waive the requirement for one or more commissioners to serve in the time allotted.
-The vote to waive this requirement under these circumstances 231 shall be decided by a majority of the membership and the motion may include conditions 232 for future audit committee service as deemed appropriate by the commission.
-[Pursuant to 233 Amendment 16 based on Bowman comments] 234 - 235 236 9.
+- 138 (a) The membership and office-holding requirements of the external boards in question; - (b) The interests of individual commissioners in serving on various external boards; and - (c) Whether the port commission is adequately represented on the external boards and commissions needed to effectively advocate for the interests of the Port of Seattle. - 8.
+All commissioners shall serve at least one, one-year term on the commission's audit committee prior to the completion of their fourth year in office.
+The audit committee participates directly in the oversight and review of the performance of the internal audit director in accordance with policy directives related to Port of Seattle salaries and benefits.
+In consultation with the audit committee, the audit committee chair shall contribute to the executive director's performance review of the internal audit director. - 9.
 Oversight and review of the executive director.
-As a body, the commission provides oversight and review of the performance of the executive director in accordance with the executive director's employment agreement. ^[Pursuant to Felleman's Amendment 8] - 10.
+As a body, the commission provides oversight and review of the performance of the executive director in accordance with the executive director's employment agreement. - 10.
 Review of staff reporting to both the commission and the executive director (dual reports).
-In addition to oversight of the executive director and direct reports of the office of the commission, the commission as a body provides input to the executive director regarding the performance of those employees who report directly to the executive director.
-In particular, the commission as a body provides review of the general counsel and public affairs senior director, who report dually to the commission and the executive director. - 247 248
+In addition to oversight of the executive director and direct reports of the office of the commission, the commission as a body provides input to the executive director in executive session regarding the performance of those employees who report directly to the executive director.
+In particular, the commission as a body provides review of the general counsel and external relations senior director, who report dually to the commission and the executive director.

-249 Article III - Officers
+Article III - Officers